Basic tutorial¶

 >>> ts = Triplestore(backend="rdflib")

-Tripper provides a set of pre-defined namespaces that simplifies writing IRIs.
+Namespace objects are a very convenient feature that simplifies writing IRIs.
+Tripper provides a set of standard pre-defined namespaces that can simply be imported.
 For example:

 >>> RDFS.subClassOf